CFitzy/turtlebot/README.md

 * top_menu
 * turtle_simulation
 * user_turtle

+This folder also contains a JSON file to define the CustomTkinter theme for the application

 #### src/characters
 This folder includes the text files that contain code that can be inserted into the user's program